marcoromanelli-github/docs/account/huquota.md

-# How to get a local account on Star
+# How to get an account on Star

-## To get a local account on Star, you need to provide us with:
+## To get an account on Star, you need to provide us with:

 -   Your full name, date of birth, and nationality.
 -   Your position (master student, PhD, PostDoc, staff member,